What is Shocking a Swimming Pool or Spa?

 1lb/1pound = oz. × 0.062500

-- Calcium Hypochlorite: 2 oz. of calcium hypo with 67% chlorine raises FC level by 1ppm in a 10,000 gallons pool.
+- Calcium Hypochlorite(Granular): 2 oz. of calcium hypo with 67% chlorine raises FC level by 1ppm in a 10,000 gallons pool or spa.

 1).
 Shut your SWCG if you have one.
 Find out the volume of your pool in gallons and make sure water is at its normal level then take FC reading.
-Knowing your current FCL will give you an idea of how much shock your pool needs.
-Recommended range is 3ppm for non-saltwater and 3 - 4ppm for saltwater.
+Knowing your current FCL will give you an idea of how much chlorine shock your pool or spa needs.
+Recommended range is 3ppm for non-saltwater and 3 - 4ppm for saltwater pool and spa.

 2).
-Test and know your Cyanuric acid level in water, the correct range for non-saltwater is between 30 - 60ppm with ideal level at 40ppm, and 70 - 80ppm for saltwater pool.
+Test and know your Cyanuric acid level in water, the correct range for non-saltwater is between 30 - 60ppm with ideal level at 40ppm, 70 - 80ppm for saltwater and 20-30ppm for indoor pool and spa.
 Cyanuric acid level in your water should always be the main factor to decide what amount of chlorine shock your pool needs.

-How to Add Liquid, Granular, or Tablet Chlorine in your Pool
+3. How to Add Liquid, Granular, or Stabilized Chlorine in your Pool and Spa

 1).
 For Sodium hypo or liquid chlorine, you can add the right amount evenly around your pool or at the shallow end to raise FC level.

 3).
-For tablet chlorine, make sure Cyanuric acid level is a little lower because its level in water will rise.
-Remember that the only way to reduce Cyanuric acid is to drain and refill your pool water and you need to be very careful.
-To shock your pool, put chlorine tablet(s) at the skimmer.
+For trichlor and dichlor, make sure Cyanuric acid level is a little lower because its level in water will rise.
+Remember that the only way to reduce Cyanuric acid is to drain and refill your pool or spa water and you need to be very careful.
+To shock your pool, put chlorine tablet(s) at the skimmer, while dichlor can be added directly to the pool and spa.

 Basically, following this guide will raise your free chlorine level and clear cloudy water.
-Remember to maintain recommended FC and Cya levels all the time.
+Remember to maintain recommended FC and Cya levels all the time, daily or weekly depending on which chlorine shock you decide to use.

-If you put off your saltwater generator, make sure that FCL is between 3 - 4ppm before putting it back and remember to reset both SWCG percentage setting and your pump run-time as appropriate to maintain ideal FC level.
+If you put off your saltwater generator, make sure that FCL has settled between 3 - 4ppm before putting it back on and remember to reset both SWCG percentage setting and your pump run-time as appropriate to maintain ideal FC level.

 Pool Still Cloudy After Shocking and FC is Balanced?